SkylineCommunications/dataminer-docs/release-notes/DxMs/supportassistant_change_log.md

 #### 16 February 2024 - Enhancement - SupportAssistant 1.6.6 - Additional data offload for proactive monitoring [ID_38797]

-From now onwards the SLClient log file will be offloaded for proactive monitoring via CDMR.
+From now on, the SLClient log file will be offloaded for proactive monitoring via CDMR.

 #### 30 January 2024 - Enhancement - SupportAssistant 1.6.5 - Improved DxM status reporting [ID_38608]